joshspicer/Parade-Bulk-Event-Uploader/README.md

 `python3 main.py <INPUT FILE>`

 ## Input
-Read in a CSV file with THIS header, and each column aligned with the following:
+Read in a CSV file with THIS header, and each column aligned with the following (note the trailing `|`):
 `title|description|startTime|endTime|location|imageUrl|`

 Each field is delimited by a pipe (`|`).